Omer0191/dmr_analysis/docs/source/content/demo3.rst

     #!/bin/bash
     #use bash script to call dmr_analysis
-    #this demo does not include chromatin segment data and no combination of restuls from genomic regions with chromatin segmentations.
+    #this demo does not include chromatin segment data and no combination of results from genomic regions with chromatin segmentations.
     ##Please note variable under "#-- " have to be manually adjusted in different run or in different input data!